Is Buying a Used RV Right For You?

 Why Try RVing?

-RVing is not just for retirees anymore.
-The nomadic lifestyle is attractive to younger generations looking to unplug and detox from the digital world in favor of the natural world.
-Craig Kirby, President of the Recreational Vehicle Industry Association (RVIA) said in an interview with Forbes, “Americans love the space and freedom of the outdoors and the enrichment that comes with living an active outdoor life.”
+RVing isn’t just for retirees.
+Younger generations are embracing the nomadic lifestyle, using RVs as a way to disconnect from the digital world and reconnect with nature.
+As Craig Kirby, President of the RVIA, noted, “Americans love the space and freedom of the outdoors and the enrichment that comes with living an active outdoor life.”

 Leave Your Comment